Flat plumbing basket and contact structure: Flat plumbing basket as front projection

+A link $L$ is a \emph{strongly quasipositive} if it is represented as the closure of a strongly quasipositive braid.
 A band generator can be viewed as a positively twisted band connecting the $i$-th and the $j$-th strands of the braid.
-Consequently, when $L$ is a closure of a strongly quasipositive braid, we have a Seifert surface $F$ of $L$ with $\overline{sl}(L)=-\chi(F)$ so Bennequin's inequality (\ref{eqn:Be}) is sharp.
+Consequently, when $L$ is strongly quasipositive we have a Seifert surface $F$ of $L$ with $\overline{sl}(L)=-\chi(F)$ so Bennequin's inequality (\ref{eqn:Be}) is sharp.

 Hence Theorem~\ref{thm:self-linking} will be effective for strongly quasipositive links.
-In Tables~\ref{table-1} and \ref{table-last}, for prime knots $K$ with less than or equal to $9$ crossings we will see that $-\overline{sl}(\overline{K})-1=fpbk(K)$ if $K$ is represented by the closure of a strongly quasipositive braid.
+In Tables~\ref{table-1}--\ref{table-last}, for prime knots $K$ with less than or equal to $9$ crossings we will see that $-\overline{sl}(\overline{K})-1=fpbk(K)$ if $K$ is strongly quasipositive.
 This leads to the following question:

-\begin{question} If a link $L$ is represented by the closure of a strongly quasipositive braid, is the inequality in Theorem~\ref{thm:self-linking} (equivalently, the inequality in Corollary~\ref{cor:B}) equality?
+\begin{question} If a link $L$ is strongly quasipositive, is the inequality in Theorem~\ref{thm:self-linking} (equivalently, the inequality in Corollary~\ref{cor:B}) an equality?
 Namely, for such $L$, is it true that

 \end{question}

 As a partial answer, we show the following.

 \begin{thm} If $L$ is presented by the closure of a positive $b(L)$-braid, then